tianshuailu/debias_FUDGE/README.md

 ## MuST-SHE Evaluation

-For both the word-level Parts-Of-Speech evaluation and the agreement level evaluation, please refer to [MuST-SHE](https://ict.fbk.eu/must-she/) for more detail.
+For both the word-level Parts-Of-Speech evaluation and the agreement-level evaluation, please refer to [MuST-SHE](https://ict.fbk.eu/must-she/) for more detail.